Ensembl Variant Effect Predictor Annotation sources

 - Unlinked entities (i.e. those with no parents or children) are discarded.

-Transcripts require a Sequence Ontology biotype to be defined in order to be parsed by VEP.
+Transcripts require a Sequence Ontology biotype to be defined in order to be used.

 The simplest way to define this is using an attribute named "biotype" on the transcript entity.
-Other configurations are supported in order for VEP to be able to parse GFF files from NCBI and other sources.
+Other configurations are supported in order for Ensembl VEP to use GFF files from NCBI and other sources.

 Here is an example: